kevinakasam/BeltDrivenEnder3/README.md

 <br/>

 ### Hello and welcome to the Belt Driven Z Mod.
 First of all, I would like to note a few things:

+This mod now exists in the 3rd version (V3).
+The upper V1 and V2 folders contain the files for the old versions.
+The current version (V3) exists in 3 variations:V-Wheels, MGN-12h and Dual Z (Dual Z works with both variants V-Wheels and MGN-12h).
+In addition, you can choose between unrotated and rotated transmission (not for Dual Z).
+I hope this clarifies the confusion between the versions and variants.

 ### Attention!
 I'm not an expert and 3D printing is my hobby.
 So please be careful when you rebuild this mod and don't just go ahead.
 For my printer the parts fit perfectly.
 Everybody bears the risks of a modification himself.